EXPLORE THIS STORY

 DOMINANT ANGLE

-'Officials Say' — American caution that refuses to name the crime
+'Officials Say' — American caution that avoids naming the act a crime

 KEY POINTS